Atennop1/RelationalDatabasesViaOOP/README.md

 ## About project

-- This is a simple SQL library that I made as part of my learning new things in Unity and **strict OOP Research**
+- This is a simple library for working with relational databases that I made as part of my learning new things in Unity and **strict OOP Research**
 - In fact, this is just a wrapper over another library - [**Npgsql**](https://www.npgsql.org/)
 - The library contains classes for using basic SQL commands(CRUD), but allows you to execute any command in any mode

 ### Specifics
 - Project using **OOP** and **SOLID**
-- Procedural SQL algorithms deisgned to be **true OOP**
+- Procedural algorithms of SQL request building designed to be **true OOP**
 - Clearest **DI** and **SRP**
 - My first library that I published